canonical/microk8s.io/docs/configuring-services.md

 more information on the configuration, see the [etcd documentation][etcd].
 Note that different channels of MicroK8s may use different versions of etcd.

+### snap.microk8s.daemon-flanneld

+Flannel is a CNI which gives a subnet to each host for use with container runtimes.
+The flannel daemon is started using the arguments in `${SNAP_DATA}/args/flanneld`.
+For more information on the configuration, see the  [flannel documentation][flannel].

 ### snap.microk8s.daemon-kubelet